 Accordingly, the key question is whether birth cohort testing merits the significant upfront investment required to implement the intervention.
 Given the substantial downstream healthcare costs associated with treating the long-term complications of chronic HCV infection, offering one-off birth cohort testing to people in Ireland born between 1965 and 1985 is highly likely to be cost-effective.

-International modelled projections estimate that, based on current rates of diagnosis, Ireland will not achieve its elimination target of 90% diagnosis coverage and 80% treatment coverage until 2050.
-(357) The National Hepatitis C Treatment Programme (NHCTP) has noted that the downward trend in cases in Ireland since 2015 despite increased testing.
-If current trends persist, the WHO elimination target may be achieved by 2030.
-Either way, identifying and treating those currently undiagnosed and chronically infected from this cohort will go some distance to improving Ireland's chances of achieving the HSE's current elimination target by 2026.
-However, any decision to implement birth cohort testing must be balanced with concerns regarding affordability.
-While highly costeffective, the five-year budget impact is substantial and it is noteworthy that while high uptake of HCV testing will maximise cost-effectiveness, it will also have direct budgetary implications.
+Identifying and treating those currently undiagnosed and chronically infected from the 1965 to 1985 birth cohort would go some distance to improving Ireland's chances of achieving the HSE's elimination targets.
+However, any decision to implement birth cohort testing must be balanced with concerns regarding the feasibility and affordability of testing.
+While highly cost-effective, the five-year budget impact is substantial and it is noteworthy that while high uptake of HCV testing will maximise cost-effectiveness, it will also have direct budgetary implications.

-As considerable decision uncertainty exists in relation to key parameter data, further research on the likely uptake of testing (for example, surveying a representative sample of the birth cohort) would be sensible.
-In addition, rollout of birth cohort testing could initially pursue a pilot programme which could be phased into wider practice over time according to the observed yield of testing (that is, the coverage and identification of HCV diagnoses).
+Given uncertainty surrounding the prevalence of undiagnosed chronic HCV infection and concerns regarding the feasibility of reflex testing, consideration should be given to an initial pilot programme that allows for ongoing evaluation of the programme as it is rolled out.
+The testing programme could then be made available nationally to the birth cohort conditional on a satisfactory yield (that is, the coverage and identification of chronic HCV infection) from the pilot.
 Given the low prevalence, the sample size will be very important to ensure that a sufficiently large patient population is captured to provide a statistically meaningful power of effect.
 The collection of cost data associated with the logistical challenges, highlighted in this HTA, from sample collection and transportation to laboratory analysis could be incorporated as part of a pilot study.
+Given the considerable decision uncertainty, consideration could be given to further research on the likely uptake of testing (for example, surveying a representative sample of the birth cohort).

 Finally, while this economic evaluation provides a clear answer to whether the introduction of birth cohort testing delivered via primary care would be cost-effective, alternative models of implementation (for example, offering testing in other healthcare settings) could be further explored to ensure that the most cost-effective model of implementation is adopted.
-Such investigation would be prudent given the large upfront investment required to implement birth cohort testing.